 Every day in May: My marketing mix

-I genuinely want to audit what I'm doing, get intentional about it and see what happens when I stop leaving my marketing to the gaps between client deadlines.
+I'm auditing it to see what happens and being intentional about it.
+Seeing what happens when I stop leaving my marketing to the gaps between client deadlines.

 LinkedIn

-I post a mix of things: behind-the-scenes from client work, thoughts on the design industry, the occasional real-talk post about freelance life.
+I post a mix of things: working with me, my newsletter, my podcast and, after my audit, I realised I need to talk more about the results my clients get.
+Show a little more behind-the-scenes from client work, thoughts on the design industry and the occasional personal post about business life.
 It doesn't have to be polished.
 It just has to be useful.

 LinkedIn is long-game marketing.
 You won't post once and get a flood of enquiries.
-But show up regularly and people start to remember you, trust you and think of you when a brief lands on their desk.
+But show up regularly and people start to remember you.
+They may just call you when the brief lands on their desk.

 My Newsletter: Font Love Friday (And Other Designery Things)